Fully quantum fluctuation theorems: Correlated initial states

 For the sake of illustration we consider one particular case related to the setup in section \ref{DerivingQuantumCrooks}, but where we allow for initial correlations between $S$ and $E$.
 In essence (for details on the setup, see Appendix \ref{SecPrecorrelations}) we have an initial Hamiltonian $H^{i}_{SE}$ and a final Hamiltonian $H^{f}_{SE}$ and assume perfect control that transfers one into the other, resulting in the induced channels

 on the combined system $SE$.
 For these channels one can derive the fluctuation relation

-The partition maps on the left and right hand side cancel due to the identical initial and final Hamiltonian for a heat bath that starts in the Gibbs state.
+The partition maps on the left and right hand side cancel due to the identical initial and final Hamiltonian for the heat bath, which starts in the Gibbs state.
 Note also that the two applications of the $\mathcal{J}$-map may potentially involve an initial Hamiltonian $H_{SE}^{i}$ that is different from the final Hamiltonian $H_{SE}^{f}$.